 The Pierce Prize is normally awarded annually for outstanding achievement, over the past five years, in observational astronomical research based on measurements of radiation from an astronomical object.
-It is given to an astronomer who has not attained 36 years of age in the year designated for the award (for the 2016 prize, for example, the recipient must have been born in 1981 or later).
+It is given to an astronomer who has not attained 36 years of age in the year designated for the award (for the 2019 prize, for example, the recipient must have been born in 1984 or later).
+Note, however, that suspensions of career progress due to documented family or medical leave may be allowed as a factor in considering a person's eligibility.
 The recipient shall be a resident of North America (including Hawaii and Puerto Rico) or a member of a North American institution stationed abroad.

 Self-nominations are allowed, and all prize requirements must be met at the time of nomination.
 Nominations are due 30 June each year.
 No individual candidate is eligible for both the Warner and Pierce Prizes.

 Donate to the Newton Lacy Pierce Prize Fund

 For her work on high-redshift star-forming galaxies and for pioneering new quantitative techniques for determining the importance of submillimeter galaxies in galaxy evolution.